 Vitamin E is important for healthy skin, eyes, and strengthening the natural defense of the body and improving immunity (5).
 Moringa is also rich in vitamin E, in studies done showed that 100 g fresh leaves have 448 mg of vitamin E (1).

 8. Moringa health benefit it’s rich dietary Folate

 Moringa is rich in natural folate.
 Folate plays an essential role in proper brain, heart and spine development in newborns.
 Therefore folate rich diet is strongly recommended during pregnancy for proper development of the baby (4).

 1. Moringa Leaves

-Leaves of Moringa are the rich source of vitamin A (beta-carotene), B (folic acid, pyridoxine and nicotinic acid), C, D and E. Rich in minerals like calcium, magnesium eta and flavonoids, reducing sugars and anticancer compounds.
-Along with high minerals and vitamins, the leaves are also low in calorie (1).
+Leaves of Moringa are a rich source of vitamin A (beta-carotene), B (folic acid, pyridoxine, and nicotinic acid), C, D, and E. Rich in minerals like calcium, magnesium, etc, and flavonoids, reducing sugars and anticancer compounds.
+Along with high minerals and vitamins, the leaves are also low in calories (1).

 2. Moringa Pods